Get Better Quotes 35+

 WI Payroll Requirements for Owners

-If a sole proprietor or partner are included in a workers' compensation policy then they must use a payroll of $46,384.00.
-If a Corporate Officer or a LLC Member is included in coverage than payroll must be a minimum of $268.00 per week and a maximum of $1338.00 per week.
+If a sole proprietor, partner or LLC Member is included in a workers' compensation policy they must use a payroll of $56,652.00.
+If a Corporate Officer or a LLC Member is included in coverage payroll must be a minimum of $315.00 per week and a maximum of $1,577.00 per week.

 Employers Legal Liability and Legal Defense Costs